 Service Indicator Performance Measure Computation Governance Satisfaction Satisfaction with Council decisions.
 (Community satisfaction rating out of 100 with how Council has performed in making decisions in the interest of the community) Community satisfaction rating out of 100 with the performance of Council in making decisions in the interest of the community Statutory planning Decision making Council planning decisions upheld at VCAT.
 (Percentage of planning application decisions subject to review by VCAT and that were not set aside) [Number of VCAT decisions that did not set aside Council's decision in relation to a planning application / Number of VCAT decisions in relation to planning applications] x100 Roads Satisfaction Satisfaction with sealed local roads.
 (Community satisfaction rating out of 100 with how Council has performed on the condition of sealed local roads) Community satisfaction rating out of 100 with how Council has performed on the condition of sealed local roads.
 Libraries Participation Active library borrowers.
-(Percentage of the population that are active library borrowers) [The sum of the number of active library borrowers in the last 3 financial years / The sum of the population in the last 3 financial years] x100 Waste collection Waste diversion [Weight of recyclables and green organics collected from kerbside bins / Weight of garbage, recyclables and green organics collected from kerbside bins] x100
+(Percentage of the population that are active library borrowers) [The sum of the number of active library borrowers in the last 3 financial years / The sum of the population in the last 3 financial years] x100 Waste collection Waste diversion Kerbside collection waste diverted from landfill.
+(Percentage of garbage, recyclables and green organics collected from kerbside bins that is diverted from landfill) [Weight of recyclables and green organics collected from kerbside bins / Weight of garbage, recyclables and green organics collected from kerbside bins] x100

 Service Indicator Performance Measure Computation Aquatic Facilities Utilisation Utilisation of aquatic facilities.
 (Number of visits to aquatic facilities per head of population) Number of visits to aquatic facilities / Population Animal Management Health and safety Animal management prosecutions.
-(Percentage of animal management prosecutions which are successful) Number of successful animal management prosecutions / Total number of animal management prosecutions Food safety Health and safety • [Number of critical non-compliance outcome notifications and major non-compliance outcome notifications about a food premises followed up / Number of critical non-compliance outcome notifications and major non-compliance outcome notifications about food premises] x100 Maternal and Child Health Participation Participation in the MCH service.
+(Percentage of animal management prosecutions which are successful) Number of successful animal management prosecutions / Total number of animal management prosecutions Food safety Health and safety Critical and major non- compliance outcome notifications.
+(Percentage of critical and major non- compliance outcome notifications that are followed up by Council) [Number of critical non-compliance outcome notifications and major non-compliance outcome notifications about a food premises followed up / Number of critical non-compliance outcome notifications and major non-compliance outcome notifications about food premises] x100 Maternal and Child Health l Participation Participation in the MCH service.
 (Percentage of children enrolled who participate in the MCH service) [Number of children who attend the MCH service at least once (in the financial year) / Number of children enrolled in the MCH service] x100 Participation in the MCH service by Aboriginal children.
 (Percentage of Aboriginal children enrolled who participate in the MCH service) [Number of Aboriginal children who attend the MCH service at least once (in the financial year) / Number of Aboriginal children enrolled in the MCH service] x100